Golden Ocean Group (NASDAQ:GOGL) Sees Large Volume Increase

-Golden Ocean Group Limited (NASDAQ:GOGL) shares saw unusually-high trading volume on Thursday .
-Approximately 66,261 shares traded hands during trading, a decline of 98% from the previous session’s volume of 2,743,700 shares.The stock last traded at $11.82 and had previously closed at $11.31.
+Golden Ocean Group Limited (NASDAQ:GOGL) saw an uptick in trading volume on Wednesday .
+120,109 shares changed hands during trading, a decline of 96% from the previous session’s volume of 2,781,532 shares.The stock last traded at $11.85 and had previously closed at $11.54.

-Separately, Zacks Investment Research lowered shares of Golden Ocean Group from a “buy” rating to a “hold” rating in a research note on Wednesday, January 5th.
-Two analysts have rated the stock with a hold rating and three have assigned a buy rating to the company.
-Based on data from MarketBeat.com, Golden Ocean Group presently has a consensus rating of “Buy” and an average target price of $11.88.
+Separately, Zacks Investment Research downgraded shares of Golden Ocean Group from a “buy” rating to a “hold” rating in a research report on Wednesday, January 5th.
+Two research analysts have rated the stock with a hold rating and three have given a buy rating to the company.
+Based on data from MarketBeat.com, the stock presently has a consensus rating of “Buy” and a consensus price target of $11.88.

-The firm also recently disclosed a quarterly dividend, which was paid on Thursday, December 16th.
-Shareholders of record on Thursday, December 9th were issued a dividend of $0.85 per share.
+The firm also recently declared a quarterly dividend, which was paid on Thursday, December 16th.
+Investors of record on Thursday, December 9th were given a $0.85 dividend.
+This is an increase from Golden Ocean Group’s previous quarterly dividend of $0.50.
 The ex-dividend date of this dividend was Wednesday, December 8th.
-This is an increase from Golden Ocean Group’s previous quarterly dividend of $0.50.
-This represents a $3.40 annualized dividend and a yield of 28.57%.
-Golden Ocean Group’s payout ratio is currently 187.85%.
+This represents a $3.40 annualized dividend and a yield of 28.84%.
+Golden Ocean Group’s dividend payout ratio is 187.85%.

 Golden Ocean Group Ltd. engages in the ownership and operation of dry bulk vessels.
 The firm manages Newcastlemax, Capesize, Panamax, and Ultramax vessels and transports bulk commodities, including ores, coal, grains, and fertilizers.
 It also involves in the charter, purchase, and sale of vessels.
 The company was founded on September 18, 1996 and is headquartered in Hamilton, Bermuda.